Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Upgrade the installation with the `helm` command and make sure to provide the flag `-f migrate.yaml` as the last flag.

-1. Wait for the `helm` command to finish.
+1. Wait for all queriers and rulers to restart and become ready.

-1. Scale down non zone aware store-gateways to 0.
+1. Delete the non zone aware store-gateways.

    Replace the contents of the `migrate.yaml` file with: